Page 2 Control Module This is the underside of the main 4’ module. You can see the control

 into wood.
 I drill holes in the flange of the Tee nut and use ¾ “ nails for additional strength.

-This view on the left shows the spacer block for the sections
+This view on the left shows the spacer block for the sections with

-module connection joint.
+connection joint.

 This is the removable track bumper section.
 The bumper is a